romanpauk/dingo/docs/architecture/extending-dingo.md

 - how wrapper-shaped resolution should behave for that type

 If Dingo needs to understand a wrapper's shape, start here.

+Set `is_owning_handle` to `true` for adopting or shared-ownership handles and to `false` for observers.
+Dingo does not create an owning handle from a borrowed non-owning source through a default conversion.
+This rule applies to the leaf handle conversion.
+Alternative and optional-style conversions first select or unwrap their contained conversion, then inherit its `borrow` or `consume` requirement.

+An optional-style wrapper provides `value_type`, `get`, `empty`, `wrap`, and `make_empty`.
+These operations let Dingo preserve an empty source and construct the target wrapper around the converted contained value.
+An alternative provides `selected_type<Source>` and `wrap<Selected>` so Dingo can apply the same rule to the alternative selected by overload resolution.

 ### 2. `storage_traits`